MarioFaretta/A.M3.I.CO/Plotting_Tutorial/1-Plotting.md

 # Distance gating

 As a tool to improve SMLM analysis data we recently upgraded the [**Distance Gating**](1.6-Distance_Gating.md) procedure to perform nearest neighbor distance calculation on up to three different compartments.
 Obects in subcompartments can be filtered according to the relative distances and the results used to obtain statistics on the **Cell** population.
+This command can manage up to three subcompartments to select events according to the relative spatial positions.